HumaticsLAB/GTM-Transformer/README.md

 # GTM-Transformer
-Official Implementation of **Well Googled is Half Done: Multimodal Forecasting of New FashionProduct Sales with Image-based Google Trends** paper
+Official Pytorch Implementation of **Well Googled is Half Done: Multimodal Forecasting of New FashionProduct Sales with Image-based Google Trends** paper

 ## Installation